stepince/ParkingLot/README.md

    ### Database
    You can use a traditional relational database as a MVP.
-   If the data becomes large, you consider partitioning data, and also a nosql solution.
+   If the data becomes too large, you can consider partitioning data, and also a nosql solution.

    ### Messaging
    As a MVP I choose a simple Restful api.
-You can consider a Kafka solution.
+You can consider a Kafka/NIFI solution.
-   In a Kafka solution, the "space" embedded/IOT devices can be producers that will publish to a "space" topic.
-You will then a Consumer app that will subscribe to a "space" topic.
+   In a Kafka/NIFI solution, the "space" embedded/IOT devices can be producers that will publish messages to a "space" topic.
+You can then use apache NIFI to consume the messages from the Kafka "space" topic.

 ## Bottlenecks

+   ### Database
+   TPS

-   ### TPS
+   ### Network

-   ### Network traffic
+   Network traffic